miloyang/SQL-Employee-Tracker/README.md

 Once completed, enter "node server.js".
 This will initiate the prompt that will allow you to choose what you would like to do with the employee database.

-You will be able to view all departments, view all roles, view all employees, add a department, add a role, and add an employee.
+You will be able to view all departments, view all roles, view all employees, add a department, add a role, add an employee and update an employee.

 Once you have selected what you would like to action, you will be able to see a series of data or prompts to add more data as you wish.